dafrabzinator/README.md/README.md

 - <b> I'm Oluwabusayomi Stephen (he/him),</b> Bachelors of Science; BIochemistry

-- I have a passion for finding and fixing bugs in web applications, and have experience doing so as a HackerOne contributor and eager to continue honing my skills in web development and security.": **Web development, Back-End Development** 👩🏻‍💻 .
+- I have a passion for finding and fixing bugs in web applications, and have experience doing so as a HackerOne contributor and eager to continue honing my skills in web development and security: **Web development, Back-End Development** 👩🏻‍💻 .

 - Worked on projects that provides a scalable, performant, consistent and rich experience to users.